search icon

 • Signature of the company’s authorized person

-If you operate a business in a state that doesn’t provide entrepreneurs with the option for statutory conversion, you’ll need to either perform a statutory merger or a nonstatutory conversion (see definition).
+If a business operates in a state that doesn’t provide entrepreneurs with the option for statutory conversion, it needs to perform either a statutory merger or a nonstatutory conversion.
 The statutory merger starts with the formation of a brand-new business entity, followed by a vote to approve a merger between your existing entity and the new one.
-More on the statutory merger definition.

 However, while these steps are automatic transfers with a statutory merger, that isn’t the case with a nonstatutory conversion.
 Each step requires a separate exchange agreement, which can be rather complicated to draw up.
-Nonstatutory conversions should not be handled with the DIY route, and you should almost certainly hire a lawyer if you need to use this method.
+Nonstatutory conversions should not be handled with the DIY route, and business owners would be wisest to hire a lawyer if they need to use this method.
 Fortunately, it’s rarely a necessity anymore.

-Can I Hire a Service to File My Certificate of Conversion for Me?
+Can someone hire a service to file their Certificate of Conversion for them?

 Another option is to hire a business services company.
-While there aren’t nearly as many options as there are for forming an LLC or corporation, there are still several reputable companies offering business conversion service.
-Take a look at a few of our favorite options:
+While there aren’t nearly as many options as there are for forming an LLC or corporation, there are still several reputable companies offering business conversion services.
+Take a look at a few well-known options:

-• Swyft Filings: Swyft Filings has a great price point for this service, and they’ll complete every step of the process on your behalf.
-When they’re finished, they’ll upload all of the relevant documents to your convenient online dashboard.
+• Swyft Filings: Swyft Filings doesn’t publish their price point for this service, but they do complete every step of the conversion process on behalf of their clients.
+When they’re finished, they’ll upload all of the relevant documents to a convenient online dashboard.
 It’s also worth noting that Swyft Filings receives spectacular customer feedback.

-• LegalZoom: LegalZoom is perhaps the best-known company in the business services industry, and while their pricing is a bit higher than Swyft Filings, they’re still a strong option.
-LegalZoom covers this service with a 100% satisfaction guarantee that ensures you’ll receive a full refund if you’re unhappy with their service for any reason.
+• LegalZoom: LegalZoom is perhaps the best-known company in the business services industry, and while their pricing is a bit higher than some competitors, they’re still a strong option.
+LegalZoom covers this service with a 100% satisfaction guarantee that ensures customers will receive a full refund if they’re unhappy with the service for any reason.

 • BizFilings: Another solid choice for this service is BizFilings.
-While their pricing does vary depending on which state you’re converting a business in, you can always count on them to provide strong services at reasonable rates.
+While their pricing varies depending on the state where the conversion occurs, BizFilings provides strong services at reasonable rates.

 In Conclusion

-All told, the certificate of conversion is a simple document that allows you to convert your business from one entity type to another.
-The real complicating factor is whether or not your state allows for a statutory conversion, which is the process that requires a certificate of conversion.
+All told, the Certificate of Conversion is a simple document that allows a business owner to convert their business from one entity type to another.
+The real complicating factor is whether or not the state allows for a statutory conversion, which is the process that requires a Certificate of Conversion.
+For business owners who don’t want to complete this step themselves, hiring an attorney or business service company can make this process easier.

 zenbusiness logo